coldmanck/UEE2304-Data-Structure/README.md

 An important thing should be known is that, deletion of a heap usually means delete the **root** node.
 The largest node in the heap is that we're concerned about.

 ### Applications
-- Selection Algorithms
+- Selection Algorithms: select the k-th largest element from a list
-- Priority Queues
+- Priority Queues: creating orderly queue with priority
-- Sorting
+- Sorting: heap sort